“The grass is always greener on the other side of the fence.”

 Nature has the last call when the beauty of a landscape unravels.
 A photographer can thus only develop pure patience after understanding this fact.
 The outdoors have been calling my soul since I can recall.
 And in view of these odd Corona days, I came to realise how gifted I was.
 Taking travelling for granted is rather easy in Europe.
 However, and thanks to quarantine, I was forced to see my local area with different eyes.
 This brief body of work expresses my introspection into my close surroundings.

-I used a telephoto lens with these landscape shots on principle.
+I used a telephoto lens with these landscape images on principle.
 And this is often a preferred decision in contrast to wide angle options.
 Here, the four panoramas share something with each other.
-They all give us an entry look, and human presence gets lost in the field.
-There are no distracting natural elements in the foreground, and there are no heavy weighted visual artefacts as well.
+They all provide instant access, and human presence gets lost in the field.
+There are no distracting natural elements in the foreground.
 There is just less emphasis on interrupting features, making the complete image the main subject of the storytelling act.
 The landscape evolves and is free from obstacles.
-It flows and breathes in front of the viewer.
+It flows in front of the viewer.
 It is an open invitation what the condensed visual impact has to offer.
 And this is my tribute to the Utopian human life we all shall pursue.

 - LEE Filters, Gitzo Tripod